NushratJabenAurnima/iDiscuss-An-Online-Discussion-Forum/README.md

 4. **Verify Tables**:
    - Once imported, you should see the relevant tables (e.g., users, threads, comments, categories) within the database.

-That's it!
-Your database should now be ready to use with the iDiscuss project.

 ## 🛠 **Technologies Used**
 - **Frontend**: HTML, CSS (Bootstrap for responsive design), JavaScript